Tiendil/tiendil-org-content/content/posts/2024-018-review-of-the-signal-and-the-noise/en.md

 As you might guess, the book is about forecasts.
 More precisely, it is about approaches to forecasting, complexities, errors, misconceptions, and so on.

 As usual, I expected a more theoretical approach, in the spirit of [Scale](post:@choose-nearest-language:scale), but the author chose a different path and presents his ideas through the analysis of practical cases: one case per chapter.
-Each chapter describes a significant task, such as weather forecasting, and provides several prisms for looking at building predictions.
+Each chapter describes a significant task, such as weather forecasting, and provides several prisms for looking at building forecasts.
 This certainly makes the material more accessible, but personally, I would like more systematics and theory.

 Because of the case studies approach, it is difficult to make a brief summary of the book.
 It is possible, it would even be interesting to try, but the amount of work is too large — the author did not has the goal to provide a coherent system or a short set of basic theses.